LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 # About me
 ## Profile:
-I am currently a first year at Chulalongkorn University, majoring in Computer Engineering and Digital Technology(CEDT).
-I have been working with robots since 2019, developing the skills to work on both software and hardware for robotic systems.
-I have competed in both nationally and internationally.
-With my experiences, I was given the role of President of Yothinburana Robot Club.
-And, currently I'm aiming to learn more about software developments, machine learning, and computer vision.
+I am a Computer Engineering and Digital Technology (CEDT) student at Chulalongkorn University with experience in robotics since 2019.
+Over the years, I have developed autonomous robotic systems involving embedded programming, computer vision, sensor integration, control systems, and mechanical design.

+I have competed in both national and international robotics competitions, including achieving 7th place internationally at WRO Future Engineers 2023 in Panama, First Runner-Up at RoboCup Singapore 2025, and First Place at TPA Robo Rescue with micro-ROS 2025.

+Beyond competing, I have led the Yothinburana Robot Club as President, mentored junior members, and helped organize robotics activities and training programs.

+I am currently expanding my knowledge beyond robotics into software development, machine learning, and computer vision, with the goal of developing intelligent systems that combine software, hardware, and AI.

 ## Contact Information
 - Tel: (+66)094-817-8817